| Class | Flyer | Dates | Location | Price (per officer) | Registration |

 Administration Overview & Liability Avoidance for Training Officers

-2. How much training and what type of training is mandated by CT POST and the State of Connecticut
+- Identification of the amount and type of training mandated by CT POST and the State of Connecticut.

 Legal Issues for CT K9 Officers